WEKA

 • Granular Controls Where Needed: The benefit of private cloud infrastructure is that it allows more control over the hardware and software of that system.
 However, when it’s simply not feasible or necessary to have that kind of control over an entire infrastructure, hybrid splits the difference so that expensive private cloud infrastructure is only deployed when and where it is needed.

 • Cost-Effective Scaling: Public cloud resources scale at a much smaller cost than other options.
-With a hybrid solution, your organization can provision public resources to handle scaling demand without breaking the bank on private infrastructure.
+With a hybrid cloud solution, your organization can provision public resources to handle scaling demand without breaking the bank on private infrastructure.
 One technique, called “cloud bursting,” uses the rapid deployment and provisioning of public resources during times of high demand that can be unprovisioned when demand is over.

 • Managing Compliance and Security: While performance is incredibly important, so is security and compliance.
 A hybrid system allows your organization to properly deploy and configure security settings for specific data collections without losing that control on a public-only cluster of servers.
 That means secure data remains secure on a private infrastructure while less-sensitive data can be processed on a public infrastructure.